Decicus/DecAPI/readme.md

 ## Documentation
 Documentation covering all the endpoints will be available at some point in the future, probably closer to the "full release" of this project.

+## Rate limits
+Certain routes may have rate limiting applied to them to prevent abuse.
+I do not plan on applying rate limits on many routes, only those I notice are used a lot by one user.
+The rate limits will also be set to something I consider "fair".
+Which primarily means they will be set to something that should not hinder the normal user, but also should not allow them to go spam requests for no good reason.

+Below is an overview over what routes are currently rate limited.
+If the route is not specified, it does not have a rate limit.

+- `/twitch/uptime`
+    - Limit: 100 requests per 60 seconds.

 ## License
 [MIT License](LICENSE)